NelsonRock/react-contact-app/README.md

 - Stateful ContactApp Component - filterText state and handlerUserInput function as props to pure Component
 - Pure Components
+  * ContactAppContainer - Fetch json file and pass the results to       ContactApp component.
+  * ContactApp - wrap all Components
   * SearchBar - handleChange with props from ContactApp
   * ContactList - props filterText from ContactApp
   * ContactItem